 Whinger: Someone who complains a lot.

-Now you are ready to learn more about the formal language used in Academic English.
+You can also learn more about the formal language used in Academic English.